Best Solid-Wood Standing Desks

 Depending on the kind of sealant, lacquer, or polyurethane used to give your desktop a nice protective sheen, these can take a month or more to cure to their full hardness.
 You’ll want to avoid tightly clamping monitor arms to the desktop, for example, or at least insert a piece of felt in between the metal and the wood and leave loosely tightened to avoid damaging your still-curing top.
 After a few weeks, you can tighten things down, but just be aware that real wood is softer than laminated desktops, so don’t get too aggressive on the clamping.

-Stained tops will not be stained on the bottom surface, which no one ever sees.
+Stained tops will usually not be stained on the bottom surface, which no one ever sees.
 But they should be sealed to protect from humidity damage on the top, bottom, edges and inside the grommet holes, to maximize the lasting value of your investment.
-Some are, some are not, as we’ve noted above respective to each manufacturer.
+Some are, some are not, as we’ve noted above respective to each manufacturer. iMovR uniquely offers two upgrade levels of staining on the bottom side of their solid wood desktops, an inexpensive spray coat as well as a full heirloom staining to the same level of perfection as the top side.

 If you’re looking at adding a particularly heavy desktop to your standing desk base, you’ll want to make sure it can really handle the total weight and weight distribution you plan to lift.
 Read our complete guide to Why Weight Ratings on Standing Desks Really Matter, and then check the weight of your prospective desktop using the table below.
 Note that the ruggedized cardboard boxes these tops are typically shipped in will add a lot to their weight and dimensions for shipping purposes.